dcloud/graymalkin-lane/command-line/lecture-notes.md

 `curl` can output transfer information (i.e., download time) and the URL response content by default.
 The `-o` indicates the response content should be stored in a file.
 You can use ` --silent` to tell it not to output transfer information.

-**Takeaway:** We can interact with information from the internet and use them in our commands!
+**Takeaway:** We can interact with information from the Internet and use them in our commands!

 #### Now we're playing with power: `curl` and `grep` and `less`